OmarKhalil10/AWS-Cloud-Practitioner-Preparation/README.md

 ## Questions
 **Which technology provides oversight for the cloud?**
-**Answer**

 _hypervising_ Together with connectivity, hypervising is the enabling technology.

 **What marks the origin of cloud computing, and when did it occur?**

-_the development of mainframe computing in the 1950s_ Electronic computing begins here, and the idea of having multiple, dumb terminals started the idea of the cloud.
+_the development of mainframe computing in the 1950s_

+Electronic computing begins here, and the idea of having multiple, dumb terminals started the idea of the cloud.

 # 2- Cloud Computing Concepts